Standard Terms and Conditions

 b) a party becomes the subject of a bankruptcy order or takes advantage of any other statutory provision for the relief of insolvent debtors.

-c) a party enters into a voluntary arrangement under Part 1 of the Insolvency Act 1986, or any other scheme or arrangement is made with its creditors; or
+c) a party enters into a voluntary arrangement under Companies Act 2014 (Parts 10–12) and the Companies (Accounting) Act 2017 (Ireland), or Part 1 of the Insolvency Act 1986 (UK), or any other scheme or arrangement is made withits creditors; or

-d) a party convenes any meeting of its creditors, enters into voluntary or compulsory liquidation, has a receiver, manager, administrator or administrative receiver appointed in respect of its assets or undertakings or any part thereof, any documents are filed with the court for the appointment of an administrator in respect of the filing party, notice of intention to appoint an administrator is given by notifying party or any of its directors or by a qualifying floating charge holder (as defined in para.
-14 of Schedule B1 of the Insolvency Act 1986), a resolution is passed, or petition presented to any court for the winding up of either party or for the granting of an administration order in respect of either party, or any proceedings are commenced relating to the insolvency or possible insolvency of either party.
+d) a party convenes any meeting of its creditors, enters into voluntary orcompulsory liquidation, has a receiver, examiner, administrator, or administrative receiver appointed in respect of its assets or undertakings or any part thereof, enters into any scheme of arrangement or compromise with its creditors, any documents are filed with the court for the appointment of an administrator or examiner, a resolution is passed or petition presented to anycourt for the winding up of either party, or any proceedings are commenced relating to the insolvency or possible insolvency of either party, whether under the Insolvency Act 1986 and Schedule B1 thereof (England and Wales), the Companies Act 2014 Parts 10–12 (Ireland), or any equivalent legislation in any applicable jurisdiction.

 10. Data Protection and Intellectual Property

-In this Clause 10, the terms “personal data”, “processing”, “data subject”, “controller”, “processor”, and “personal data breach” shall have the meanings defined in Article 4 of the UK GDPR, and the terms “Data Processor”and “Data Controller” shall have the same meanings as “processor” and “controller” respectively.
-The term “domestic law” means the law of the United Kingdom or a part thereof.
+In this Clause 10, the terms “personal data”, “processing”, “data subject”, “controller”, “processor”,and “personal data breach” shall have the meanings defined in Article 4 of the EUGDPR, and the terms “Data Processor” and “Data Controller” shall have the same meanings as “processor” and “controller” respectively.
+The term “domestic law”means the law of Ireland or, where applicable, European Union law binding in Ireland, including EU GDPR and the Irish Data Protection Act 2018.

 10.3 Data Controller and Processor Relationship.
 For the purposes of Data Protection Legislation and this Clause 10: